How to Make and Sell Printables Online

 - How to promote your printables

-We’ve also spoken to Nancy Badillo and Tam, who are two seasoned sellers of printables online.
+We’ve also spoken with Nancy Badillo and Tam, both seasoned sellers of printables online.
 They’ll chime in with their advice throughout this guide.

 What Are Printables?